 So who is Panic! at the Disco?
 And why on earth did they pick such a peculiar name?
 Well Panic! is your typical American pop punk band, just like Fall Out Boy.
-Has a lead singer, a bassist, a guitarist, a drummer… Oh wait, it actually has only one member – the frontman and lead vocalist of the band, Brendon Urie.
+Has a lead singer, a bassist, a guitarist, a drummer… oh wait, it actually has only one member.
+That’s the frontman and lead vocalist of the band, Brendon Urie.
 What happened to the other members you ask?
 I’ll tell you about that later.
 But I don’t think it’s because they hated Brendon.
 Is that even possible?

-Not so much of your average rock band now, is it?
+Not so much of your average rock band now.

 Before we get into their new album, let me give you a bit of our history.
 I first bumped into Panic! through their 2015 release Victorious.
 One day I saw its video on YouTube and since I like discovering new music, I went ahead and watched it.
-And you know what, I loved it.
 After Victorious, I began checking out their other music videos that were surprisingly creepy and weird.
 I simply couldn’t understand half of what Brendon was saying.
 It’s like he was singing in a different language that resembles English.

 Then one day I found a “Teens react to Panic at the disco” video on YouTube that answered many of my questions.
-From the 4 minutes , I got to learn so much more about the band and its music.
-One hardcore fan in it who praised Brendon for having the voice of a god.
+From the 4 minutes, I got to learn so much more about the band and its music.
+One hardcore fan praised Brendon for having the voice of a god.
 And that he has one of the widest vocal ranges ever -he hits the high notes just as well as the low ones.
 Now I don’t think I’ve heard a god sing, but I was willing to find out.

 When I learnt of

 their his new album, I wasted no time in getting it.
-Woke up one day and decided to listen to it in the morning bus.
-The album starts off with the triumphant single “Victorious”.
-It is a grand mixture of rock and jazz.
+Woke up one day and listened to it in the morning bus.
+The album is a grand mixture of rock and jazz that starts off with the triumphant single “Victorious”.
 It includes mellow songs like “House of Memories” as well as loud ones like “Emperor’s New Clothes”.
 In the 11 tracks, he sings about crazy parties and lost relationships in his usual deep complicated lyrics.
 This album basically signifies his departure from the single life as a bachelor.

 Being my favorite single, I just have to share it with you guys.
-It has a black and white video (how classy) in which performs all alone on a stage with no audience.
+It has a black and white video (how classy) in which the rockstar performs all alone on a stage with no audience.
 Except for the camera guys of course.
-He starts off the masterpiece with “Do I look lonely?
-I see the shadows on my face…”.
-No Brendon.
-You look hot! (suppresses the fan girl in me, hehe).
-He clearly proves that he does not need anyone else on that stage with him as he is rocking it all by himself.
-It’s like he’s saying “I don’t need them to be great.
+It’s as if he’s saying “I don’t need them to be great.
 I’m already a star!”